rk27599/Universal_RAG_System/webapp/README.md

 # RAG Web Application

-Full-stack web application providing a user-friendly interface for the core RAG (Retrieval-Augmented Generation) system.
+Full-stack web application providing a complete RAG (Retrieval-Augmented Generation) system with a modern web interface.

 ## 🎯 Overview

-This web application wraps the core RAG library (`../src/`) with a modern web interface, making document processing and AI-powered question answering accessible through a browser.
+This is a standalone RAG web application with secure authentication, document upload, advanced semantic search with BGE-M3 embeddings, and real-time chat powered by local LLMs.
+Everything runs locally on your machine with zero external dependencies.

 ## 📁 Structure